RobertTheSable/sable-text-converter/example/readme.md

 * FontWidthAddress:
     * Location to write font widths to.
 Can be either a hexaecimal SNES address, or an ASAR define.
+* DefaultWidth
+    * Must be a numeric value.
+If defined, it will be used as the width for all characters in the current font that do not have a specified.
 * FixedWidth
+    * Must be a scalar value.
+If defined, all characters in the current font will have the same width.
+        * If DefaultWidth is specified, that value is used.
-    * Must be a numeric value.
-If defined, it will be used as the width for all characters in the current font.
+        * Otherwise FixedWidth must be a numeric value, which will be used as the width for all characters.
 * MaxEncodedValue:
     * Used when writing font widths.
 This will be defined as the upper limit to write widths for.
-If this value is not defined, the maximum value given for a code in "Encoding" will be used instead.
+If this value is not defined, the maximum value will be calulated based on the given byte width.

 ## Text file format